-- It is recurrent. - ▶ It does not have an invariant probability measure. - It is not time-reversible (again, depending on the definition). - It is aperiodic and irreducible.
+- It is recurrent.

+- ► It does not have an invariant probability measure.

+- It is not time-reversible.

+- It is aperiodic and irreducible.

 Our interest is in Markov chains that behave as in the case q < p.

 Stability properties of Markov chains